awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 ## Labels<a name="how-it-works-labels-intro"></a>

  A *label* refers to any of the following: objects \(for example, flower, tree, or table\), events \(for example, a wedding, graduation, or birthday party\), concepts \(for example, a landscape, evening, and nature\) or activities \(for example, getting out of a car\)\.
 Amazon Rekognition can detect labels in images and videos\.
 However activities are not detected in images\.
-For more information, see [Detecting objects and scenes](labels.md)\.
+For more information, see [Detecting labels](labels.md)\.

 To detect labels in images, use [DetectLabels](API_DetectLabels.md)\.
 To detect labels in stored videos, use [StartLabelDetection](API_StartLabelDetection.md)\.